UKHomeOffice/engineering-guidance-and-standards/technical-docs/accessibility/content-checks.md

 - [ ] The page uses plain language and avoids figures of speech, idioms, and complicated metaphors.
 - [ ] Any images have an alt tag with an accessible description of the image.
 This can be achieved in markdown using `![Alt text](/path/to/image.png)`.
 If the image is decorative the alt text should be present but empty.
-This is the default behaviour in markdown if nothing is entered between the sqaure braces, i.e.
+This is the default behaviour in markdown if nothing is entered between the square braces, i.e.
   `![Alt text](/path/to/decorative-image.png)`.
 - [ ] Any links that open a new tab or window are identified as doing so.
 - [ ] Where there is a list of things, an ordered list, unordered list, or definition list is used as appropriate.